exwm/yt_clipper/readme.md

 **Ctrl+mouse-wheel:** Zoom in and out of speed chart. **Ctrl+Click:** Reset zoom.

+**Notes:**

-Points are auto-sorted based on their time value on adding or removing points or on drag-end when moving points.
+- Points are auto-sorted based on their time value on adding or removing points or on drag-end when moving points.

-YouTube playback speed can only be set to a multiple of `0.05` and greater than or equal to `0.25`.
+- ouTube playback speed can only be set to a multiple of `0.05` and greater than or equal to `0.25`.
+- Audio is not compatible with time-variable speed.

 ![yt_clipper_speed_chart](https://raw.githubusercontent.com/exwm/yt_clipper/master/assets/image/yt_clipper_speed_chart.jpg)